excelsiorsoft/docker-orchestration/README.md

 The course has its own repo with all the notes and source code: https://github.com/CADBOT/docker-livelessons-notes

-The original code has been modified to make it runnable.
+The original code has been modified to make it runnable in my environment.

 Tips on how to enable **GitHub SSH integration** are here: https://github.com/excelsiorsoft/docker-orchestration/blob/master/ssh-agent-on-windows.md